LinkedPasts/linked-places-format/tsv_0.5.md

 \* Each row *must* have either an **fclasses** _or_ **aat_types** value (see **aat_types** below).

-One or more of the seven single-letter GeoNames Feature Classes below, delimited witha semicolon. e.g. ["P"], or ["P"; "A"]
+One or more of the seven single-letter GeoNames Feature Classes below, delimited with a semicolon. e.g. "P" or "P;A"

 **A: Administrative entities** (e.g. countries, provinces, municipalities);
 **H: Water bodies** (e.g. rivers, lakes, bays, seas);